Kajol1508/MealApp/README.md

 # MealApp
 The Meal App is a web application that allows users to search for meals, view details about specific meals, and add them to their favourites list.
 The app utilizes the MealDB API(https://www.themealdb.com/api.php) to fetch meal data and provide relevant information to the users.

-##**Features**
+**Features**
--Search for meals by name
+* Search for meals by name
--View detailed information about specific meals
+* View detailed information about specific meals
--Add meals to the favourites list
+* Add meals to the favourites list
--Responsive design for seamless usage on different devices
+* Responsive design for seamless usage on different devices

-##**Technologies Used**
+**Technologies Used**
--HTML5, CSS3
+* HTML5, CSS3
--JavaScript
+* JavaScript
--Bootstrap Framework
+* Bootstrap Framework
--MealDB API
+* MealDB API

 **Usage**
 1. Open the index.html file in your preferred web browser.